Futurism: Italian Futurism

-In 1914, personal quarrels and artistic differences between the Milan group around Marinetti, Boccioni, and Balla, and the Florence group around Carrà, Ardengo Soffici (1879–1964) and Giovanni Papini (1881–1956), created a rift in Italian Futurism.
-The Florence group resented the dominance of Marinetti and Boccioni, whom they accused of trying to establish "an immobile church with an infallible creed," and each group dismissed the other as passéiste.
+The Futurists held their first exhibition outside of Italy in 1912 at the Bernheim-Jeune gallery in Paris, which included works by Umberto Boccioni, Gino Severini, Carlo Carrà, Luigi Russolo, and Giacomo Balla.
+In 1914, personal quarrels and artistic differences between the Milan group around Marinetti, Boccioni, and Balla, and the Florence group around Carlo Carrà, Ardengo Soffici, and Giovanni Papini, created a rift in the Italian Futurist movement.
+The Florence group resented the dominance of Marinetti and Boccioni, whom they accused of trying to establish "an immobile church with an infallible creed", and each group dismissed the other as passéiste.

-Futurism had, from the outset, admired violence and was intensely patriotic.
+Italian Futurism had, from the outset, admired violence and was intensely patriotic.
 The Futurist Manifesto had declared: "We will glorify war—the world's only hygiene—militarism, patriotism, the destructive gesture of freedom-bringers, beautiful ideas worth dying for, and scorn for woman."
 Although it owed much of its character and some of its ideas to radical political movements, it was not much involved in politics until the autumn of 1913.
-Then, fearing the re-election of Giolitti, Marinetti published a political manifesto.
-In 1914, the Futurists began to campaign actively against the Austro-Hungarian empire, which still controlled some Italian territories, and Italian neutrality between the major powers.
-In September, Boccioni, seated in the balcony of the Teatro dal Verme in Milan, tore up an Austrian flag and threw it into the audience while Marinetti waved an Italian flag.
-When Italy entered the First World War in 1915, many Futurists enlisted.
-The experience of the war marked several Futurists—particularly Marinetti, who fought in the mountains of Trentino at the border of Italy and Austria-Hungary — actively engaging in propaganda.
-Italian futurists included "visual poetry in futurist periodicals" to promote their cause or campaign, thus swaying public opinion in their favor after the war; the combat experience also influenced Futurist music.
+Then, fearing the re-election of liberal politician Giovanni Giolitti as Prime Minister, Marinetti published a political manifesto.
+In 1914, the Futurists began to campaign actively against the Austro-Hungarian Empire, which still controlled some Italian-speaking "irredent territories" in the aftermath of the Third Italian War of Independence (1866), and Italian neutrality between the major European Powers.
+In September, Boccioni, seated in the balcony of the Teatro Dal Verme in Milan, tore up an Austrian flag and threw it into the audience, while Marinetti waved an Italian flag.
+When Italy entered the First World War in 1915, many Futurists enlisted in the Royal Italian Army.

-The outbreak of war disguised the fact that Italian Futurism had come to an end.
+The outbreak of the Great War disguised the fact that Italian Futurism had come to an end.
 The Florence group had formally acknowledged their withdrawal from the movement by the end of 1914.
 Boccioni produced only one war picture and was killed in 1916.
-Severini painted some significant war pictures in 1915 (e.g. War, Armored Train, and Red Cross Train), but in Paris turned towards Cubism; post-war, he was associated with the Return to Order.

-After the war, Marinetti revived the movement.
-This revival was called il secondo Futurismo (Second Futurism) by writers in the 1960s.
-The art historian Giovanni Lista groups Futurism into three distinct decades according to characteristics of each: "Plastic Dynamism" of the 1910s, "Mechanical Art" of the 1920s, and "Aeroaesthetics" of the 1930s.
+Severini painted some significant war pictures in 1915 (e.g. War, Armored Train, and Red Cross Train), but in Paris turned towards Cubism; after the war, he was associated with the "return to order".
+The experience of the war marked several Italian Futurists—particularly Marinetti, who fought in the mountains of Trentino at the borders of Italy and Austria—actively engaging in propaganda.
+Italian Futurists included "visual poetry in futurist periodicals" to promote their cause or campaign, thus swaying public opinion in their favor after the war; the combat experience also influenced Futurist music.
+In the aftermath of World War I, Marinetti revived the Italian Futurist movement.
+This revival was called "Second Futurism" (secondo Futurismo) by Italian art historians in the 1960s.
+The art historian Giovanni Lista groups Futurism into three distinct decades, according to the characteristics of each: "Plastic Dynamism" of the 1910s, "Mechanical Art" of the 1920s, and "Aeroaesthetics" of the 1930s.